andrewrk/libsoundio/README.md

 ## Roadmap

- 0. Make sure PulseAudio can handle refresh devices crashing before block_until_have_devices
- 0. Integrate into libgroove and test with Groove Basin
- 0. clear buffer maybe could take an argument to say how many frames to not clear
- 0. Verify that JACK xrun callback context is the same as process callback.
-    If not, might need to hav xrun callback set a flag and have process callback call the underflow callback.
+ 0. Detect PulseAudio server going offline and emit `on_backend_disconnect`.
+ 0. Ability to "activate" a buffer-flexible outstream by jumping the gun and causing `write_callback` to be called early.
+    - Use the same mechanism when destroying the outstream
- 0. Create a test for pausing and resuming input and output streams.
+ 0. Create a test for input stream overflow handling.
-    - Should pause/resume be callable from outside the callbacks?
-    - Ensure double pausing / double resuming works fine.
-    - test clearing the buffer
  0. Create a test for the latency / synchronization API.
     - Input is an audio file and some events indexed at particular frame - when listening the events should line up exactly with a beat or visual